bstr156/community-hub/src/docs/guides/cex-dev.md

 ### SYS balance

-In Rollux, SYS is used precisely the way that SYS is used in L1 Syscoin NEVM, and that ETH is used in Ethereum.
+In Rollux, SYS is used precisely the way that it is used on the L1 Syscoin NEVM (same as how ETH is used in Ethereum).

 ### Token addresses